HabitatFramework/UserGuide/concepts/concepts.rst

 	Split Features (MapInfo)

-* Select one of the options in the 'Process' list.
-* Click :guilabel:`Split Features`.
+* Click |physicalsplit| :guilabel:`Physical Split`.
 The record will be updated and details added to the History tab for the INCID.
 The Cosmetic layer will be cleared.

 .. _merge: